One of the things that stinks about being a growth investor is companies looking to expand don’t usually pay much for a dividend.

 Every now and again though, a growth stock comes along that pays a succulent dividend.
 The company can use debt to finance its empire, leaving most of the profits left to pay shareholders a generous payout each month.

-Such a stock exists today on the Toronto Stock Exchange, but with a market cap of just $227 million I wouldn’t be surprised if you’ve never heard of it.
+Such a stock exists today on the Toronto Stock Exchange, but with a market cap of just $227 million I wouldn’t be surprised if you’ve never heard of it, especially if you’re brand new to buying stocks in Canada.
 The REIT isn’t allocated in many REIT ETFs, and it’s relatively unknown.

 Automotive Properties REIT (TSX:APR.UN) isn’t your average REIT.
 The company is the only player in a niche part of the real estate market.
 It buys auto dealerships and then leases these locations back to dealership operators.

 You’d think this is destined to be nothing more than a tiny business, but it has loads of growth potential.
 Canada’s automotive dealership market is incredibly fragmented.
 There are some 3,500 dealerships across the country and the leading operator, Dilawri Group, owns a mere 72 of them.
 In fact, the top 10 dealership groups only own 11% of Canada’s car dealerships.
 There are a lot of local businesspeople who own a dealership or two who are looking to retire in the next decade.

 A big chunk of the cost of acquiring dealerships is paying for the real estate.
 That’s where Automotive Properties steps in.
 Say a dealership costs $15 million to acquire.
 The real estate alone costs $10 million while the rest (shop equipment, inventory, etc.) costs $5 million.
 If an acquirer can pay $5 million instead of $15 million, it can expand without tying up that much capital.